-It’s important to realize, though, that this score is actually the average of your four section scores, so let’s step back for a minute and review just how the ACT is scored.
+It’s important to realize that this score is actually the average of your four section scores, so let’s step back for a minute and review just how the ACT is scored.
 The ACT itself consists of four required section tests, and one optional section.
 The required sections are Reading, Science, Math, and English.
-The optional section is the Essay.
+The optional section is Writing (also known as the Essay).

 Do I Have to Get Every Problem Right to Get a Perfect Score on the ACT?

-The good news is no, you don’t have to get every problem right in order to get a perfect score on the ACT.
+The good news is that you don’t have to get every problem right in order to get a perfect ACT score.
 The chart below shows exactly how many questions you need to get correct in each section to achieve high section scores, but remember, you don’t need a perfect section score in every section to average out to a 36.
 We’ll provide some examples later on.

 As you can see from the table above, it’s possible to get a question wrong in the English and Math sections and still receive a 36 in those sections.
 In Reading and Science, where there are fewer questions total, each question is weighed more heavily so you need to get every question right to get perfect section scores in those sections.